-However all business transactions, including the issuance of invoices, must be managed by the parent company and ROs can only hire a maximum of four foreign employees.
+However, all business transactions, including the issuance of invoices, must be managed by the parent company and ROs can only hire a maximum of four foreign employees.
 Any local employees must be hired through government-authorised employment agencies.
 ROs are usually taxed on a proportion of gross monthly expenses.
-Given the restrictions on transactions, employment and the taxation on expenses, WFOEs are generally considered a better option for entrants seeking to develop their business in the China market.
+Given the restrictions on transactions, employment and the taxation on expenses, FIEs including wholly foreign owned enterprises and joint ventures are generally considered a better option for entrants seeking to develop their business in the China market.

-ii.
-WHOLLY FOREIGN OWNED ENTERPRISE (WFOE)
+II.
+FOREIGN INVESTED ENTERPRISE (FIE)